EaseUS Partition Master

 Here is a tutorial video that may be more intuitive for beginners:

-How to Format Hard Drive from BIOS with USB?
+Bonus Tip: Format Hard Drive from BIOS with USB

-To format hard drive from BIOS settings, you got two options.
+To format the hard drive from BIOS settings, you have two options.

 Option 1.
 Boot into BIOS and Format in Windows

-Step2: Select the "Advanced BIOS Features" by pressing the arrow keys on the keyboard of your computer and then set the first boot device as the USB drive or CD, DVD.
+Step 2: Select the "Advanced BIOS Features" by pressing the arrow keys on the keyboard of your computer and then set the first boot device as the USB drive or CD, or DVD.

 format hard drive from bios